A-Evan-S/a-evan-s.github.io/site/pages/posts/drafts/hexagonal_wireworld.md

 ## Building Circuits

-With the addition of cells affecting cells two away, we have to be cautious with our intuition when laying out circuits.
-A wire with a single gap in between is isolated only if we are dealing with one electron at a time, but as multiple electrons get involved we have to be cautious with spacing.
+With the addition of electrons affecting cells two away, we have to be cautious with our intuition when laying out circuits.
+Two wires with a single gap in between is isolated only if we are dealing with one electron at a time, but as multiple electrons get involved we have to be cautious with spacing.

-I was able to build some standard circuit structures like diodes and logic gates, as well as a few other neat structures.
+I was able to build some standard circuit components like diodes and logic gates, as well as a few other neat structures.
 The main weakness that isn't adequately shown here is each structure's fragility regarding timing (the XOR and AND gates work well, but the OR gate can only process signals at a slower rate).

 Below are a bunch of different interesting structures I found playing with this ruleset.
 I'd encourage you to try out modifying some of the circuits; your intuition will likely be correct for a lot of cases, but it's easy to occasionally forget the effects of the wider neighbor range.